JiscDACT/pram/README.md

 You can also call Pram from the command line, supplying a CSV file input and path to output the perturbed dataset as CSV.

+From the command line you can also use the -f switch to print a table of the frequencies of categories in the original and changed versions of the dataset.

 ## Example

 ~~~